Last edited 04/01/2026

 If there was one thing you wish people knew about the therapy experience who might be hesitant to try it, what would that be?

 Therapy is beneficial for anyone at any stage in life.
 You don’t have to go through hard times alone.
-A lot of people compare their pain to others and say that they do not have it as hard as someone else so they can work through it on their own.
+A lot of people compare their pain to others and say that they do not have it as hard as someone else, so they can work through it on their own.
 What is hard for you is hard for you.
 Period.
 Regardless of what someone else is going through.
-Even if you are feeling ok, therapy can be useful too.
-You can get many benefits from therapy such as improved relationships, improved ability to manage emotions, work through events that happened in the past, learn tools to help with challenges that could happen later, have a more positive outlook, etc.
+Even if you are feeling ok, therapy can be useful, too.
+You can get many benefits from therapy, such as improved relationships, improved ability to manage emotions, work through events that happened in the past, learn tools to help with challenges that could happen later, build self compassion, etc.

 How do you determine therapy goals with clients?
 What does that process look like?